VictoriaMetrics/VictoriaMetrics/README.md

     	The maximum number of CPU cores to use for small merges.
 Default value is used if set to 0 -snapshotAuthKey string
-    	authKey, which must be passed in query string to /snapshot* pages -storageDataPath string
+    	authKey, which must be passed in query string to /snapshot* pages -sortLabels
+    	Whether to sort labels for incoming samples before writing them to storage.
+This may be needed for reducing memory usage at storage when the order of labels in incoming samples is random.
+For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}.
+Enabled sorting for labels can slow down ingestion performance a bit
+  -storageDataPath string
     	Path to storage data (default "victoria-metrics-data") -tls